zx80/flask-simple-auth/README.md

 ```

 In this example, the framework needs three callbacks: one to retrieve the salted
-hashed password for a user, one to check whether a user belong to a group, and
+hashed password for a user, one to check whether a user belongs to a group, and
 one for telling whether a user can access a given store in a particular role.

 ```python